calmm-js/documentation/introduction-to-calmm.md

 The documentation of
 [`fromIds`](https://github.com/calmm-js/kefir.react.html#incremental-arrays-fromids)
-gives more details, but this version of `ListOfNames` works efficiently in the sense when names in the list change, then VDOM is created only for new names with respect to the previously display list of names.
-In other words, `fromIds` caches VDOM.
+gives more details, but this version of `ListOfNames` works efficiently in the sense that, when names in the list change, VDOM is computed only for new names with respect to the previously displayed list of names.
 What makes that possible is that the expression

 ```jsx
                     name =>
        <li key={name}>{name}</li>)}
 ```

-specifies a referentially transparent function.
+specifies a referentially transparent function, which allows us to use `fromIds` to cache the results.
 It pays off to be declarative where it matters.

 There is more to say about lists, but we defer further discussion until later.